Some interesting facts about BTW Magnet High School:

 BTW is the only non-residential arts-focused high school in the state of Alabama.

-BTW has been named the #2 high school in the state of Alabama and received “Gold Medal” Status in the U.S. News and World Report’s “Best High Schools” Ranking 2016.
+BTW has been named the #2 high school in the city of Montgomery and #7 in the state of Alabama in the U.S. News and World Report’s “Best High Schools” Ranking 2021.

 BTW offers a wide array of AP and advanced academic classes